Ordination of women in Methodism: Evangelical United Brethren Church

 The Church of the United Brethren in Christ started ordaining women with full clergy rights in 1889.

 In 1946, the Church of the United Brethren in Christ united with the Evangelical Church to form the Evangelical United Brethren Church.
 The Evangelical Church had never ordained women.
 The Bishops from both churches agreed to not ordain women in the newly formed church, but there was never a vote on it at annual conference.
 Many churches continued to ordain women with full clergy rights.

 Wesleyan Methodist Church (UK)

-As late as 1890, women were first ordained as deaconesses in the Wesleyan Methodist Church.
+In 1890, women were first ordained as deaconesses in the Wesleyan Methodist Church.

 African Methodist Episcopal Church

 The African Methodist Episcopal Church began officially ordaining female deaconesses in 1948.
 It elected its first female bishop in 2000.

 Current denominational positions

 Methodist Church of Great Britain

 Kathleen Richardson was the first female leader of the British Methodist Conference.

 On 2 July 1974, the Methodist Conference in Bristol ordained 17 women as presbyters (ministers).
 The number of women ministers has grown to roughly equal male ministers.
 In 1993, Kathleen Richardson was the first woman to be elected President of the Methodist Conference (leader of the Methodist Church in Britain).